dd32/td-gh-ex/README.txt

 slider.js is licensed under the Apache license

-*Header background images are designed by GMO WP Cloud and distributed under the terms of the GNU GPL v2 *Sample image used in the screenshot is an original image owned by GMO WP Cloud.
+*Header background images are designed by GMO WP Cloud and distributed under the terms of the GNU GPL v2 *Sample image used in the screenshot is an original image owned by WP Shop byGMO.

 Azabu-Juban WordPress theme is based on Twenty-Thirteen deafault theme.